changhyeonnam/FindYourShoes_with_CLIP/README.md

 ```

 ### Inference
-For inference you should locate your image in img folder and run below command.
+For inference, you should locate your image in img folder and run below command.

 (This require dataset. )

 **using only prompt ensemble version(not CoOp)**
 ```bash
 python3 infer.py